dox187/esp32-st7789/README.md

  - The required global values are defined in Kconfig.projbuild.
  - Self config for the driver
  - Default gamma *(later, this as a setting will also be moved to menuconfig)*
- - offset X and Y parameters. *(especially because of the "1.69″ ips 240X280 SPI panel")*
+ - offset X and Y parameters.
- - in case of rotation, it "rotates" the width and height values (and their corresponding offset values)
  - SPI DMA and SPI Frequency can be set in menuconfig
  - Adjustable backlight brightness
  - The rotation works (mostly).
-You need to find the right spiconfig.mode for the panel, that one what works in both landscape and portrait mode.
+You need to find the right spiconfig.mode for the panel.

 ### What is left
  - functions to use 12-bit (rgb444) color depth *(A full-frame can be updated much (33%) faster, is practical for grayscale content or content that uses just a few colors)*